containeroo/cloudflare-operator/docs/content/core_concept.md

 | `cf.containeroo.ch/type`     | `A` or `CNAME`         | Cloudflare DNS record type                                                                                      |
 | `cf.containeroo.ch/interval` | `5m`                   | Interval at which cloudflare-operator will compare Cloudflare DNS records with cloudflare-operator `DNSRecords` |
 | `cf.containeroo.ch/ignore`   | `true` or `false`      | Do not create a Cloudflare DNS record                                                                           |

+!!! note "cf.containeroo.ch/ignore"
+    If you add the label `cf.containeroo.ch/ignore=true` and cloudflare-operator has already created a `DNSRecord`, cloudflare-operator will cleanup the `DNSRecord` (Kubernetes and Cloudflare)!

 example: